-- A. Service Provider Contracts with Board Member Organizations The board members of the Randolph Partnership are representative of various organizations that benefit from actions taken by the Board.
-It is the policy of the Randolph Partnership that board members not be involved with decisions regarding organizations they represent.
+Service Provider Contracts with Board Member Organizations - The board members of the Rockingham Partnership are representative of various organizations that benefit from actions taken by the Board.
+It is the policy of the Rockingham Partnership that board members not be involved with decisions regarding organizations they represent.
 During the year, the Partnership entered into contracts with board member organizations for program activities as identified on Schedule 1 accompanying the financial statements.
-In addition, Schedule 2 identifies contracts entered into by DHHS with board member organizations for activities funded by the Partnership's Smart Start Allocation. - B. Other Related Parties The Partnership's Chairman of the Board of Directors is the President and CEO of the local bank with which the Partnership maintains its deposits, as well as its mortgage (described in Note 6).
+In addition, Schedule 2 identifies contracts entered into by DHHS with board member organizations for activities funded by the Partnership's Smart Start Allocation.